How much pension do I need to retire at 55?

 Any asset that generates income for you.
 This might include Savings, rental property, and income-producing investments.
 As your financial adviser, we would also consider retirement savings, workplace pensions, and private pensions.
 Again, the 3.3% withdrawal rule should apply.
 However, with pensions, you could take a higher level.
 If you do this, the value of your pensions might reduce.

 Your pensions will depend on the type of pension you might have.
 This could be a final salary, private pensions or an employer-based pension scheme.
-The available pension options include flexi access drawdown (income drawdown), ufpls, or buying a pension annuity.
+The available pension options include flexi access drawdown (income drawdown), ufpls, or buying a pension annuity

 Your investments can be reviewed to generate an income for you.